afognini/Tomography/docs/intro.rst

 The fidelity is calculated here to a maximally entangled state.
 We used the algorithm described in http://dx.doi.org/10.1103/PhysRevA.66.022307.

 In quantum tomography not only the density matrix is of interest but also the pure state which most likely characterizes the system.
-This is only reasonable if the density matrix reconstructed is already close to a pure state, i.e. its fidelty or concurrence is close to unity.
+This is only reasonable if the density matrix reconstructed is already close to a pure state, i.e. its fidelity or concurrence is close to unity.

 The following code block is an example how to reconstruct a pure state with this library: